9 best practices for working from home – how to stay productive when telecommuting

-8. Don’t let work affect your home life (and vice versa)
+8. Don’t let work Aaffect your home life (and vice versa)

-Office provides a natural break between our work and personal lives.
-The environment and people around us constantly remind us to focus on work.
+The office provides a natural break between our work and personal lives.
+The environment and the people around us constantly remind us to focus on work.
 When we reach home, we naturally switch off from work.
 At least most of us do.

 In the same way, avoid doing non-urgent personal chores during work time.
 Don’t go out for lunch with your spouse or to play a round of golf in the afternoon on workdays.

-When we work in office, we tend to take frequent breaks.
+When we work in an office, we tend to take frequent breaks.
 We walk up to co-workers to have a chat, pantry to have coffee or cooler to fill up the water bottle.
-Many of us go to gym on the way to or from office.
+Many of us go to the gym on the way to or from the office.

 One of the best practices to keep yourself fit is to take frequent breaks to stretch and relax.
 Set a timer to take a break every hour.
 Get up from your seat when the alarm goes off.
 Stretch your arms and legs.
 Focus on infinity to relax your eyes.

-If you like going to gym, join one that is close to your home.
-Slot a time for it in your daily schedule so you don’t skip it.
+If you like going to the gym, join one that is close to your home.
+Slot time for it in your daily schedule so you don’t skip it.

 Telecommuting or working from home is not new.
 It has been growing in popularity for the last few years.
 But COVID-19 has suddenly taken it to a new level with almost every one being forced to work from home.